 Install the Disqus WordPress Plugin

-Click on Disqus in the admin menu then on the on the Site Configuration Tab
+Click on Disqus in the admin menu then on the Site Configuration Tab

 Click on the "click to make changes link" next to the lock at the bottom of setting fields